Covid-19 travel restrictions state by state - KRDO

 Nevada

-As of February 8, there were no statewide travel restrictions in Nevada, though many indoor places tourists might visit have strict capacity limits.
+As of February 15, there were no statewide travel restrictions in Nevada, though many indoor places tourists might visit have capacity limits.
 Check here for updates.

 New Hampshire

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.